Signals Feed

 - Hello frame.
 Right after the 101 handshake completes, the server sends

-{"type":"ping"}every 30 seconds.
-Echo{"type":"pong"}.
-The connection is dropped after 60 seconds of silence. - Duration cap.
-Each subscriber is force-closed after 60 minutes with close code
+{"type":"ping","timestamp":...}every 30 seconds.
+Reply{"type":"pong"}.
+After 60 seconds with no pong the connection closes with code1000, reasonHeartbeat timeout. - Duration cap.
+Each subscriber is force-closed with close code

 Quick Health Check